Msampson05/CapstoneEnjoyOutdoors/README.md

 # Imperial Parks
 ## Imperial Parks provide a search engine to users
 --------------------------
 This website was constructed for a capstone project.
-The purpose is to show understanding of basic html and css language.
+The purpose is to show understanding of basic HTML, CSS and JavaScript language.
-I created core essence of reality, it is my mental health awareness instagram page that I transformed into an ecommerce website.
-The products for sale are photos from my Instagram page as we release products of sale by core essence.
-The company started as an instagram page and moved into an online store.
-This website is functional but not ready to use.
+Users search for parks within the U.S.A. with a filter.
+This provides two ways to search for a park; by parktype and location.
+The main object is to programmatically upload the selected park or moutain into a div and have a list of parks or a mountained outputted.
 ---
 The pages include:
  * Homepage
  * Parks
  * Mountain Page

 This an interesting JavaScript that I wrote.
-It allows you to hover and create a color for your hover effect:
+This function allows me to create html elements as well as output for each park within the multarray:
 ```
 function displayparksinResults(inputParks) {
     let resultsOutput = document.getElementById("resultsOutput");